 Managing Director, Fantini and Gorga

-Assistant Vice President for Community Relations, Metro Credit Union
+Assistant Vice President for Community Relations and Business Development, Metro Credit Union

 Casa Myrna provides a supportive and rewarding workplace with an emphasis on the diversity and leadership development of our staff.
 As an equal opportunity employer, we are committed to workforce diversity and hiring people with diverse life experiences.
 Survivors, people who are bilingual/bicultural, people of color, people with disabilities, and LGBQ and trans people are strongly encouraged to apply.